Peace and Security

 Finally Mr. Eiji Tokuno, Regional Chair of UPF-Eurasia, gave a keynote address pointing out three crucial signs of global crisis: the breakdown of family affecting the stability of society, the high rate of suicide revealing a lack of values and meaning in life, and the inability of the UN to prevent conflicts in the world.
 In conclusion, he said it was UPF’s mission to address these challenges and bring fundamental solutions to the global crisis.

 Session 1: Peace and Security in Multicultural Societies at a Time of Global Crisis

 The first panel speakers represented the Netherlands, Russia, Ukraine, and included the President of UPF International, Dr. Thomas Walsh from the United States.

-Dr. Willem Van Eekelen, former minister of Defense of the Netherlands, spoke about conditions for security in democratic societies: good governance, accountability and transparency, respect for human rights, “zero tolerance for discrimination”.
-He said “Put governments before their responsibility towards their own people, before we talk of military intervention.
+Dr. Van Eekelen spoke about conditions for security in democratic societies: good governance, accountability and transparency, respect for human rights, “zero tolerance for discrimination.”
+He said, “Put governments before their responsibility towards their own people, before we talk of military intervention.
 In the end naming and shaming might be more effective in promoting mutual understanding and common values.
 And I encourage UPF to lead us in that direction.”